 One of the provisions of an operating agreement is that all members of an LLC are required to vote on changes made to its articles or bylaws unless the changes are minor enough that they do not require a vote.

-1. Get an Employer Identification Number (EIN)
+6. Apply for an Employer Identification Number (EIN) (Optional, but Recommended)

 The federal government automatically gives all LLCs an EIN just by filing formation documents with the state agency.

-You can use EIN with the IRS when you want to open a business bank account for your LLC and apply for federal grants or loans.
+You can use an EIN with the IRS when you want to open a business bank account for your LLC and apply for federal grants or loans.

 Even if you plan on hiring only independent contractors (and not employees), you should still get an EIN for future use.

-2. Open an LLC Business Bank Account
+7. Open an LLC Bank Account (Optional, but Recommended)

 If possible, you should try opening an online business checking account because it’s typically the cheapest option and offers convenient features such as check writing, ACH transfers, direct deposit, etc.